mieky/sideshow/README.md

 # sideshow

-An easily customizable page for cycling between websites.
+An easily customizable drop-in-place HTML page for cycling between websites.
 Useful for dashboard displays.

-Work in progress.
+## Usage

+With Chrome 46+ (or any ES6-compliant enough browser):

+Put the HTML somewhere and navigate to `index.html?delay=5&sites=http://www.yle.fi,http://www.futurice.com,http://www.alupark.fi`

+- `delay` specifies seconds to wait before changing tab
+- `sites` is a comma-separated list of sites to cycle.
+Each value can be URL-encoded if required.

+## Todo

+- Implement settings, cache previous configuration
+- Support fullscreen animated .gifs
+- ES5 support for those legacy (*tee hee*) browsers

 ## Acknowledgements